box-key/AstarSearch-Traveling-Salesman/readme.md

 1. This program requires two arguments: path to input file and output file.
 2. Once you specify the argument, run the program.
-3. Enter the start node and specifies a heuristic function from three choices:
+3. Enter the start node and specifies a heuristic function from two choices:
     1) Calculate the average of the weights of the rest of unvisited nodes
     2) Calcuate the median of the weights of the rest of unvisited nodes
 4. Open output file to check the answer.